Carmen Best confirmed as Seattle police chief

 “You’ve earned this,” said Council President Bruce Harrell, drawing a loud “amen” from some Best supporters in the audience at City Hall.

-Nominated by Mayor Jenny Durkan, Best is a 26-year veteran of the Seattle Police Department and the first African American to serve as its permanent chief.
+Nominated by Mayor Jenny Durkan, Best is a 26-year veteran of the Seattle Police Department and the first African-American person to serve as its permanent chief.

 Most Read Local Stories